oliviazg/GoGlobe/README.md

 D9 - I edited the Obstacle class, but it still doesn't work.

 D10 - I got the Obstacle class to show up in the maze and to move.
-I also created an Obstacle ArrayList in GoGlobe to generate numerous Obstacles (doesn't work yet).
+I also created an Obstacle ArrayList in GoGlobe to generate numerous Obstacles, but it still doesn't work.

 D11 - I decremented health when gravity is turned off.